-Your rugged tablet PC is mobile, which means it will spend its days traveling via foot, vehicle, airplane or even forklift -- all of which deliver constant vibration.
+Your rugged tablet PC is mobile, which means it will spend its days travelling via foot, vehicle, aeroplane or even forklift -- all of which deliver constant vibration.
 Even if your tough tablet is assigned to a work station near assembly lines and heavy machinery, or drives the daily flow of refineries, oil rigs and other plant service infrastructure, vibrations abound.
 Learn how you can keep your productivity steady with Zebra rugged tablets and vibration-resistant vehicle mounting systems.

 Zebra MIL-STD-810G-Tested & Vibration-Resistant Tablet PCs

 All rugged vehicle docks are exposed to vibrations.
 The rugged tablet must remain connected to the dock to assure no user downtime.
 Whether used for transportation, manufacturing, warehousing, military, utility, telecommunications or public safety operations, vibration-resistant vehicle docks are a must for any rugged mobile computing solution.
 That's why evaluating a rugged mobile PC's vibration resistance is one of the most important MIL-STD-810G tests we run at Zebra, and arguably one of the most complicated methods in the entire MIL-STD 810G test series.

 Zebra-owned Xplore has been conducting in-house vibration testing since 2007 to improve the performance of vehicle docking.
 Our vibration-tested tablets factor in the rugged mobile PC's anticipated life-phase, use case (whether used for manufacturing, transportation, operational or supplemental workflows) and likely location of use (in a facility, a certain type of vehicle, etc.) to simulate real-life usage scenarios and determine the intensity levels that can be sustained.